Timeline & Milestones

 March 7: Introduce draft proposal online at as.cornell.edu/curriculum.

-March 9: Town hall to introduce and discuss draft proposal with faculty, scheduled for 3:30-5:00 pm in Rhodes Rawlings Auditorium, Klarman Hall
+March 9: Faculty town hall to introduce and discuss draft proposal, held in Rhodes Rawlings Auditorium, Klarman Hall.

 March 24: Dean presents first draft of CRC proposal to the Board of Trustees.

 March 31: CRC convenes to discuss initial feedback.